grimmfl/sk-math/README.md

 # sk-math

-A simple WIP math language with its own compiler written in Python.
+A simple WIP math language with its own interpreter written in Python.

 ## Usage
 | Action                  | Command                         |